BrianWeiHaoMa/MISOReports/DEV.md

 * When adding support for a new report, if it is on the TODO list, mark it off as done.
 If not, make a new entry for it.

 ## Reports to pandas dataframe mapping logic
 Remember to make a parsing function in ReportParsers and make a new Report entry in report_mappings.
+As well, make sure to add the report's test in report_columns_type_mappings in test_MISOReports.py.
-Use the same naming scheme as the previous code.
+Continue to use the same naming scheme as the previous code.

 When in doubt, check the entries for previously completed reports (you can find them on the TODOS.md file).

-Map every single data type to one of the below:
+Map every single column type to one of the below data types:
 * **pandas.core.arrays.string_.StringDtype()** ex.
 "Toronto".
 * **numpy.dtypes.DateTime64DType()** ex.
 "2024-02-02 08:24:36 PM" or "2024-02-02 16:24:36" or "2024-01-03" or "13:05:00" etc..
 * **numpy.dtypes.Float64DType()** ex.
 34.13.